SonTrungTo/Full_Stack/EloquentJS/ch21/README.md

 Automatically found by `ecstatic` package.

 ## skillsharing_client.js
-scripts for the page: {talks, user} object along with state management in `handleAction`
+script for the page: {talks, user} object along with state management in `handleAction`.
+It also contains components renderer.

 ## skillsharing.css
 And of course, its css.